 Ever wonder why after so many applications, you’re still not getting the job?
-If you're struggling to get hired or hear back from a company, you might be doing a few things wrong!
 After pulling out all the stops, it can be disheartening when you realize it doesn’t seem to be helping you get a job.
 You’ve sent out application after application, and still you end up rejected.
 You think you’re qualified, and you know you fit all the requirements.
 But for some reason, you just have no luck with the job hiring process.

 Job hunting can be a numbers game, but strategy, rather than luck, is what makes it successful.
 If you're aiming blindly, you'll find that you'll repeatedly get rejected or worse, ghosted.
 In this blog post, we will discuss the common reasons why no one wants to hire you.
 Armed with this information, you can work fixing issues and improve your chances of landing the job offer of your dreams.

 - Your resume isn’t optimized or it’s too general - If you’re not landing interviews, the problem might be how you’re presenting yourself on your resume and/or in your cover letter.
 When you leave a winning first impression with these documents, your chances of getting hired go up.
 Do not just email the same resume to every company you’re applying for.
 If your resume is too generic, companies will fail to see how you will specifically add value to their team.
 If you want your resume rewritten for free, try out our resume tool at earnbetter.com!

 - You don’t have enough relevant experience - This is the most obvious reason why you might not be getting hired.
 If you’re applying for jobs that require a certain level of experience, you don’t meet those qualifications, then it’s no wonder you’re not getting hired.
 The best way to combat this is to only apply for jobs you’re actually qualified for.